-- Losing their child's school place. - Re-registering with the Local Authority for a new school place. - Family details passed to the Borough's Attendance Officer.
+- A Fixed Penalty Notice (a fine) per adult AND per child (even if other children attend a different school). - Losing their child's school place. - Re-registering with the Local Authority for a new school place. - Family details passed to the Borough's Attendance Officer.